 The Telephone Consumer Protection Act of 2013 requires that there be an explicit, written consent in your database for every consumer you send a text message to.
 Failure to obtain explicit consent can result in fines of up to $1,500 per individual text message.

 You cannot text anyone who has not opted in to receive SMS messages from you.
 If they opted in for email, you cannot consider this as an opt-in for SMS.
 You need a distinct SMS opt-in option listed when they sign up for your service or product.

-When a user does opt in to receive SMS from you, it must be for a designated campaign, e.g. a giveaway, an event, etc. When you launch a new campaign, you must obtain a new opt-in.
+When a user does opt in to receive SMS from you, it must be for a designated campaign, e.g., a specific giveaway, a one-time event, etc. When you launch a new campaign, you must obtain a new opt-in.

 Twilio has a convenient online resource listing SMS regulations.
-You can search by country a view compliance recommendations.
+You can search by country to view relevant compliance recommendations.